LavishPrince/LavishPrince/README.md

 ## 🚀 Projects

-### 📌 Parking Booking System – _Flask, MySQL, JavaScript_

-Developed a full-stack web app for real-time parking slot booking with user
-authentication and dynamic UI using Jinja2 and Bootstrap.

 ### 📌 CI/CD Pipeline for .NET App – _Jenkins, Docker, AWS EC2_

 Built an automated CI/CD pipeline using Jenkins and Docker to containerize